 Paint.NET is a photo editing tool that is particularly easy to use.
 Many features are available, making the product an essential software for amateur photographers.
 The application supports layers, unlimited cancellation and blur, sharpness, and red eye filters.

 Affinity Designer is an incredibly accurate vector illustrator that feels fast and at home in the hands of creative professionals.
 It intuitively combines rock solid and crisp vector art with flexible layer management and an impressive range of high quality raster tools for finishing.
-With accuracy, quality and speed at the heart of every single design task, and the ability to finesse designs without switching apps, this fresh-faced multi-discipline Adobe Illustrator CC lets creatives shine.
+With accuracy, quality and speed at the heart of every single design task, and the ability to finesse designs without switching apps, this fresh-faced multi-discipline Adobe Illustrator lets creatives shine.

 The GNU Image Manipulation Program, generally called GIMP, is a free photo editing and processing software.
 A true competitor to the commercial, professional Adobe Photoshop solution, this software is one of the flagships of free software since its first version was released in 1995.